Stitched Modern is closed for a short break. We will reopen for orders on July 5

 Tulip produces some of the best-quality sashiko needles (and their packaging is amazing), but other options include Daruma and Clover.
 Each of these brands sell their needles in variety packs, so you will get both short and long needles to try.

 Sashiko needles typically have small eyes and can be a bit challenging to thread.
 A needle threader can help, but be sure to use one that is designed for small-eyed needles or you risk breaking the needle.
-This hummingbird needle threader is a good choice.
+We also love these Big Eye Sashiko Needles which are easier to thread.

 Sashiko thread